 Named parameters work like numbered parameters but are easier to read.
-All parameter names are converted to lower case and have spaces and tabs removed.
+All parameter names are converted to lower case and have spaces and tabs removed, so < param > and < Pa Ram > refer to the same parameter.
 Named parameters must be enclosed with < > marks.